 Top this pudding off with a dollop of whipped cream and a sprinkling of maple flakes, toasted coconut, or cinnamon-sugar, if desired.

-A saucier is a handy pan to have in your arsenal.
-It's basically a saucepan with a slightly rounded bottom.
+- Saucier: This is a handy pan to have in your arsenal.
+It's a saucepan with a slightly rounded bottom.
 The rounded bottom means all surfaces can be easily scraped with the whisk or spoon, making it perfect for sauces, custards, polenta, oatmeal, and any mixture that tends to get stuck in the corners of a standard saucepan.